OttCS/Portable-DnD/Races.md

 **Sunlight Sensitivity** You have disadvantage on attack rolls and on Perception checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight.

 # Orcs
+Similar to goblins, orcs from different regions have different skin tones to blend in to the environment more, with greenish tones in forests and plains, grey in mountains, etc. They stand about six feet tall on average, and have upward tusks and strong builds.

+_Orcs trace their creation to the one-eyed god Gruumsh, an unstoppable warrior and powerful leader.
+The divine qualities of Gruumsh resonate within orcs, granting them a reflection of his toughness and tenacity that can’t be matched, and the god equipped his children to be able to live above or below ground._

 **Racial Ability Scores** Constitution and Strength

 **Darkvision** 60ft